BrennanSullivan/BrennanSullivan/README.md

-I am a Neuroscience PhD student at Baylor College of Medicine interested in how neurons process and store the information underlying working memory.
+I am a Neuroscience PhD student at Baylor College of Medicine studying how neurons process and store the information underlying working memory.